AxtonS/hangman/README.md

 -Loaded the dictionary file and created an array out of the words between 5 and 12 letters long then used sample method to choose a random word
 -Built method for displaying the hangman with remaining guesses
 -Built method to compare the guess against the secret and save the current guesses
+-Add game logic to end the game when you win or lose